-The Kansas licensing board has additional substantial post-graduate requirements for licensure.
+The Kansas licensing board has additional substantial post-graduate requirements for licensure at the clinical level.
 Contact the Behavioral Sciences Regulatory Board for additional eligibility requirements.

 Application for licensing may require a criminal background check or other personal information.
 Students should contact the licensing board for additional eligibility information.